eeholmes/jupyterhub/README.md

 ```
 sudo -E conda env create --file environments/environment_nasa.yml --name nasahackathon
 ```
 This crashed my instance and gave errors about not being able to solve current_repodata.json.
+But I can create an environment with `conda create -n myenv` and I can install packages and it collects package data from current_repodata.json and solves the environment just fine.
+It is just the `conda env create` command that doesn't work.

 I tried making a super small environment.yml file:
 ```